-NASA's Planetary Data System (PDS) is a federation of 'discipline nodes,' each specializing in a subset of planetary science such as geosciences, atmospheres, and planetary rings.
+NASA's Planetary Data System (PDS) is a federation of 'discipline nodes,' each specializing in a subset of planetary science such as geosciences, atmospheres, small bodies, imaging/cartography, planetary plasma and planetary rings.
 PDS has been operational for more than two decades, most of that time in its version 3 (PDS3).
 A lot has changed since PDS3 was introduced; PDS version 4 (PDS4) has been developed to bring both the archiving process and use of the archived data into the modern era.